detail-novelist/novelist-triton-server/README.md

 # Deploy KoGPT with Triton Server

 ## Introduction
 This repository is a template of NVIDIA Triton Inference Server.
 There are some requirements for deploying KoGPT with triton server and all pipelines are written in [build.sh](./build.sh) script.
-Follow the below sections and deploy a large language model successfully.
+Follow the below sections and deploy a large language model.

 ## Getting started